Cheatin' (film): Background

 The Cheatin' animation consists of monochrome pencil-sketches, which are then digitally colored and composited to create a watercolor-like image.
-All animation was drawn by Plympton himself, but the colorization and compositing required a staff of about 10 people.
+All animation was drawn by Plympton himself, but the colorization and compositing was done by a staff of other artists.
+The watercolor work was so intensive that he had to hire four extra artists, and due to the extra costs the project ran out of money, which is why Plympton launched a crowdfunding campaign on Kickstarter.

-To finance this more expensive process, Plympton launched a crowdfunding campaign on Kickstarter on Dec 3, 2012 with a goal of $75,000.
+The campaign was launched on Dec 3, 2012, with a goal of $75,000.
 On February 1, 2013, the campaign completed with $100,916.
 On August 22, 2014, an online streaming version was delivered to backers.
 Physical copies of the film began shipping that December.